ddelong/ddelong.github.io/_posts/2005-07-12-mac-os-x-1042-released.md

 categories:
   - Macs
 ---
-I&#8217;ve already updated all the Macs in the house with no ill effects.
+I've already updated all the Macs in the house with no ill effects.
 The most visual difference is the addition of a Widget Manager (for those afraid to fiddle around in their Library/Widgets folder).

 Apple has posted [a knowledge-base article (#301722)](http://docs.info.apple.com/article.html?artnum=301722), as well as a [delta updater](http://www.apple.com/support/downloads/macosxupdate1042.html) and a [combo updater](http://www.apple.com/support/downloads/macosxupdate1042combo.html).
 The changes as described by Apple, are as follows.

 The update mentions improved Safari scroll speed, so I expected that it was a recent WebKit build (with Acid2 test compatibility).
-Unfortunately, it seems that this hasn&#8217;t gone mainstream yet, so reliance on NightShift, SafariOnAcid, or your own builds will have to continue. <!--more-->
+Unfortunately, it seems that this hasn't gone mainstream yet, so reliance on NightShift, SafariOnAcid, or your own builds will have to continue. <!--more-->

 ### AirPort